manuito/robot-large/raspberry/README.md

-# here the Golang code for the raspberry Pi W Zero =  Pilote application
+# Pilote application (Golang code for the raspberry Pi W Zero)

 The pilote application is a GO driving app running in large-robot Raspberry PI W. It manages serial communication with the MEGA MCU, provides a REST service (over wifi) for remote driving, and provides a limited "auto-pilote" mode.